Chin reduction surgery, also known as reduction

 Reduction genioplasty or chin reduction surgery can be performed by itself or in conjunction with rhinoplasty surgery or a neck lift procedure – the latter being recommended for patients with excess skin and fatty tissue around the chin (also known as a double chin).

-Chin reduction surgery or reduction genioplasty is recommended for patients with an oversized or protruding chin or simply patients with inharmonious facial proportions.
+Chin reduction surgery or reduction genioplasty is generally recommended for patients in good health and with an oversized or protruding chin or simply patients with inharmonious facial proportions due to their relatively large chins.

-Chin reduction surgery is not recommended for patients with a normal sized chin.
-In some cases the patient’s facial proportions can be improved through other procedures such as neck lift or rhinoplasty surgery.
+Chin reduction surgery is not recommended for patients with normal size chin.
+In some cases, surgeons can also refer to other procedures, such as neck lift or rhinoplasty, taking into account the needs and facial proportions of patients.

 Other contraindications for chin reduction surgery include:

-Patients are required to avoid blood thinners, herbal teas, oral supplements for at least 2 weeks before chin reduction surgery.
-Smoking is prohibited for at least a month before and after the procedure.
+Patients are required to avoid blood thinners, herbal teas, herbal supplements as well as anti-inflammatory medicines for at least 2 weeks before chin reduction surgery.
+Smoking is also prohibited for at least a month before and after the procedure.

-The bone at the tip of the patient’s chin is first detached and then reshaped, effectively removing any excess bone until the desired result is achieved.
-The chin tip is repositioned and held in place with special plates and wires.
-The incision is then closed with dissolving stitches and the chin reduction surgery is complete.
+Before the procedure, surgeons need x-rays of the chin area, so any anomalies can be checked.
+After anesthesia is applied, an incision is created in the mouth or under the chin.
+With the help of this incision, the bone at the end of the patient's chin is separated and then reshaped.
+The surgeon effectively removes excess bone until the desired result is achieved.
+The chin tip is repositioned with special plates and wires.
+Finally, the incision is closed with dissolving sutures and the chin reduction surgery is completed.

 Patient is required to stay 1 night in the hospital